kittenbothk/kittenbothk-Eng/futureboard/futureboard.md

-# 未來板介紹
+# FutureBoard Details

 ![](./images/futureboard_blue.jpg)

-未來板顧名思義，是一塊為了未來的編程教育而打造的主控板。它上面不但搭載了多款實用的感應器，更加有一塊全彩的TFT屏幕，資訊可以實時顯示在屏幕上，方便大家製作更多有趣的編程作品。

-現時STEM教育逐步偏向AI與IoT的方向發展，而未來板就正正是基於AI與IoT而設計。以強大的ESP32晶片作基礎，自帶WiFi與藍牙等的功能，切合當前STEM教育的需要。此外未來板亦沿用了BBC Micro:bit的金手指引腳設計，令未來板與現時的設備有承接性，即使是為未來而設計亦不會忘卻現在。

-未來板的確是下一代學習編程的好拍檔。

-## 適合人群

-- 學校，培訓機構
-- 對編程有興趣的大眾

-## 產品特色

-- 支援圖像化編程，令新手也容易上手。
-- 支援純代碼編程，讓大家容易學習代碼式編程。
-- 自帶全彩TFT顯示屏，各種資訊能實時顯示在屏幕上，做到實時反饋。
-- 支援普通話，粵語與英語的語音識別，輕鬆地實現AI的應用。
-- 搭載揚聲器與RGB燈條，為你的創作添聲添色。
-- 專門設計的FutureOS GUI主介面配合SD卡插槽，可以實現儲存大量程序並選擇運行的功能。
-- 自帶WiFi功能，輕易實現IoT的應用。
-- 外殼為ABS塑膠硬殼，不但美觀而且保護性高。
-- 延續Micro:bit的金手指設計，兼容學校現有的各種感應器和擴展板。
-- 搭載2.4GHz無綫通訊的功能，令未來板可以與其他主控板溝通。
-- 搭載3.7V鋰電池和充電線路，讓大家可以完全脫離數據線。
-- 採用USB Type C接口，拔插更容易。
-- 袖珍尺寸並帶有掛繩孔，方便收納和攜帶。
-- 支援無線下載程序，即使用平板電腦也能學編程。

-## 產品參數

-- 產品大小：51.6x51.6x11mm
-- 淨重：22.6g
-- 主控芯片：	EPS32-WROVER-B
-- 主頻：240MHz
-- 快閃記憶體：4M
-- 內存：8M
-- 接口：USB Type C / 3.7v 鋰電池JST接口 (可充電)
-- 卡槽：MicroSD卡 (必須使用Class 10或以上)
-- 螢幕類型：TFT全彩螢幕
-- 屏幕解像度：160x128
-- 螢幕尺寸：1.8吋
-- IO引腳：19PIN金手指(與Microbit相容)

-## 板上感應器和接口：

-- 160x128 TFT彩屏
-- 2顆按鍵
-- 蜂鳴器
-- 光敏感應器
-- 溫度感應器
-- 磁力感應器
-- 咪高峰
-- 3軸陀螺儀
-- 19PIN IO引腳
-- 蜂鳴器
-- 3顆RGB燈珠
-- Wifi與藍牙
-- USB Type C接口
-- JST電池插口
-- SD卡插槽
+As the name suggests, FutureBoard is a main control board designed for STEM education in the future.
+It has many built-in sensors just like the Micro:bit, but unlike the Micro:bit, FutureBoard features a TFT screen capable of displaying full colors.
+This allows students to display information in real-time and to unlock even more potential for more interesting coding projects.

+As STEM education shifts its focus towards AI and IoT, FutureBoard is equipped to satisfy these requirements.
+Based on the ESP32 chipset, FutureBoard is able to connect to the Wifi for IoT projects, catering to the trend for the current STEM Education development.
+FutureBoard retains the design for the edge connectors from the BBC Micro:bit, allowing for easy expandability and compatibility with existing sensors and modules, bridging the past and the future.

+FutureBoard will be a great companion for STEM education.

+## Suitable Users

+- Schools and Training Institutes
+- Makers and anyone interested in coding

+## Special Features

+- Supports graphical coding, easier for beginners to learn.
+- Supports MicroPython coding, allowing for more advanced learning.
+- Has a full color TFT screen.
+- Supports Voice Recognition of Cantonese, English or Mandarin, making AI more accessible.
+- The speaker and RGB light strip can add sounds and lights to your projects.
+- The specially designed FutureOS GUI allows storing and choosing of Python files to run.
+- Built-in Wifi means IoT projects are easy to do.
+- The ABS plastic shell is aesthetically pleasing and can protect the components.
+- The edge connectors are identical with the Micro:bit, allowing schools to use the existing modules.
+- Built-in wireless 2.4GHz radio allows communication between devices.
+- Built-in charging circuit and the 3.7 Lithium Battery allows the FutureBoard to run by itself.
+- Equipped with a USB Type C connector for ease of connection.
+- Pocket sized and comes with lanyard hole for portability.
+- Supports wireless flashing of programs.

+## Specifications

+- Size: 51.6x51.6x11mm
+- Weight: 22.6g
+- Chipset: EPS32-WROVER-B
+- Frequency: 240MHz
+- Flash Memory: 4M
+- RAM: 8M
+- Connectors: USB Type C / 3.7v JST
+- Card Slot: MicroSD (Class 10 or above recommended)
+- Screen Type: TFT Full Color
+- Resolution: 160x128
+- Screen Size: 1.8 inches
+- GPIO: 19Pin

+## Onboard Components

+- 160x128 TFT Screen
+- 2 Programmable Buttons
+- Buzzer
+- Ambient Light Sensor
+- Temperature Sensor
+- Magnetic Sensor
+- I2S Microphone
+- 3-Axis Accelerometer
+- 19 GPIO Pins
+- 3 RGB LEDs
+- WiFi and Bluetooth Connectivity
+- USB Type C Port
+- JST Battery Port
+- SD Card Slot

 ![](./images/resources.png)

 ![](./images/futureboard_robotbit.png)

-## 產品內容：
+## Package Contents

-- 未來板
+- Futureboard with 128MB SD Card
-- USB Type C數據線
+- USB Type C Cable
-- 掛繩
+- Lanyard

 ![](./images/contents1.jpg)

-## 與Micro:bit對比：
+## FutureBoard vs Micro:bit

 ![](./images/versus.png)

-## 產品展示：
+## Product Showcase

 ![](./images/front1.jpg)

 ![](./images/back1.jpg)

-## 支援編程平台：
+## Programming Platforms

 - Kittenblock
 - KittenCode
 - MicroPython

-## 介紹短片：
+## Showcase Videos:

-### 未來板介紹
+### Introduction

 [![](./images/video1.png)](https://www.youtube.com/watch?v=PlyQjzOZ3N4)

-### 未來板Demo
+### FutureBoard Demonstrations

 [![](./images/video2.png)](https://www.youtube.com/watch?v=92jPcYZHtWE)